Vonage/vonage-cli/README.md

 > **Note:** Only the CLI will read these values from .vonagerc.
 The Vonage SDKs requires separate initialization with
 > its own credentials.

 > **Note**: The contents of the private key, will be stored inside the configuration file.
-This is be design to help
+This is by design to help
-> ensure the key is not overwritten when new keys are generated
+> ensure the key is not overwritten when new keys are generated.

 **Flags**: